HealthInnovationEast/md5_chk/docs/Usage.md

 ### `--outdir`

+Deault: `./results`

 Where to write the final result file `md5_results.txt`.

 This is the raw stdout from each `md5sum -c file.md5 file` command prefixed with the `sample` column.

 Find problem files with `grep -v ': OK$' md5_results.txt`

+## Resource args

+These change compute resources, defaults will be present

+### `--disk`

+Default: `200.GB`

+Please specify using GB notation above.
+This should be modified to handle the largest file in the dataset.

+### `--memory`

+Default: `1.GB`

+`md5sum` uses trivial amounts of memory, this should not need to be modified